nihao-wiki/nihao/docs/en/chongqing/three-gorges.md

-# Three Gorges: Unveiling Ancient Culture
+# The Three Gorges: Explore Unveiling Ancient Culture

 ::: info LOCAL TIPS
 The Three Gorges are more than 400 kilometers from the urban area of Chongqing, and it takes about 2 hours by train to reach them, so you need to allow plenty of time for your trip.